aragon/connect/docs/advanced/low-level-queries.md

-# Custom subgraph queries
+# Custom Subgraph queries

-The data that the subgraphs have can be used to answer more complex questions; However, you'll need a more complex query.
+The data that the Subgraphs have can be used to answer more complex questions; However, you’ll need a more complex query.
 The available connectors create a simplified abstraction over the data, implementing a subset of queries that can cover most of the generic use cases.

 ## Subgraph schemas

-Understanding the subgraph's schema we are going to fetch data from is key so we can ask the right questions.
-In the [Connectors Reference](https://github.com/aragon/connect/tree/b37f23401732b2bb3a99c5d01a3bee5c0402f01c/docs/connectors/organization.md) section you can find the schema for each subgraph associated with its particular connector.
+Understanding the Subgraph’s schema we are going to fetch data from is key so we can ask the right questions.
+In the [Connectors Reference](https://github.com/aragon/connect/tree/b37f23401732b2bb3a99c5d01a3bee5c0402f01c/docs/connectors/organization.md) section you can find the schema for each Subgraph associated with its particular connector.

 ## Creating a custom query

-You can create custom queries to exploit the full power of the data contained in the subgraph.
+You can create custom queries to exploit the full power of the data contained in the Subgraph.
 Following is an example of how to do it:

 ```javascript
 import gql from 'graphql-tag'